 To cancel your offer of admission please send an email to email@example.com with the following information:

 - Specify that you are declining your offer of admission

-- Tell us your full name (as printed on your letter of admission), your SPIRE ID number or date of birth, and the name of the school you will be attending (this is helpful information for us)
+- Tell us your full name, your NetID, date of birth, and the name of the school you will be attending (this is helpful information for us)